Rajat Gupta: McKinsey & Company

 Gupta joined McKinsey & Company in 1973 as one of the earliest Indian Americans at the consultancy.
 He was initially rejected because of inadequate work experience, a decision that was overturned after his Harvard Business School professor Walter J. Salmon called Ron Daniel, then head of the New York office and later also the managing director of McKinsey, wrote on Gupta's behalf.

 Gupta's mentors at McKinsey included Ron Daniel, the former managing director who as senior partner first hired Gupta into the New York office, and Anupam (Tino) Puri, the first Indian at the firm and eventual senior partner.
 He, in turn, mentored Anil Kumar as another early Indian-American at the consultancy.
-Gupta and Kumar "were the face of McKinsey in India."
-According to The Financial Times, "the two operated as a forceful double-act to secure business for McKinsey, win access in Washington and build a brotherhood of donors around the Hyderabad-based ISB and a handful of social initiatives."
+Gupta and Kumar "were the face of McKinsey in India".
+According to the Financial Times, "the two operated as a forceful double-act to secure business for McKinsey, win access in Washington and build a brotherhood of donors around the Hyderabad-based ISB and a handful of social initiatives."

 Gupta began his career in New York before moving to Scandinavia to become the head of McKinsey offices in 1981.
 He did well in what was then considered a "backwater" area; this is where he first made his mark.
 Elected senior partner in 1984, he became head of the Chicago office in 1990.

 In 1994 he was elected the firm's first managing director (chief executive) born outside of the US, and then re-elected twice in 1997 and 2000.
 Gupta is widely regarded as one of the first Indians to successfully break through the glass ceiling, as the first Indian-born CEO of a multinational corporation (not just a consultancy).
 During Gupta's time as head of McKinsey, the firm opened offices in 23 new countries and doubled its consultant base to 891 partners, increasing revenue 280 percent to $3.4 billion.
-His annual salary was estimated at $5–10 million USD.
+His annual salary was estimated at US$5–10 million.